roshini17/ToDo/ToDoApp/README.md

 # ToDoApp

 ## Local Development Setup
-* Clone Repository from ADO to local
+* Clone Repository from git repo to local
 * Open Visual Studio Code at the root folder (or open powershell and go to the folder directory)
 * Open the Visual Studio Code Terminal
 * Run - `npm i`